img

 What is Oxford Fabric?

-Oxford is a strong and tightly woven special fabric that is versatilely used to make formal and casual dresses.
+Oxford is a plain woven fabric that comes in a basket weave structure to create a checkboard oxford effect on the surface.
+Basket weaving is a derivative of plain weave where two or more warp and weft yarns crossover each other.
+It's well-known for its durability and versatile applications including formal and casual dresses, outdoor tents and gear, baggage, and luggage.
 Mainly it is popular for its casual shirts, specifically with a button-down collar.
 Oxford shirts could particularly be worn in the office for their professional looks.

 Water Resistant Oxford Fabric